 after the new apartments, turn right, over the cycle bridge with the brown wooden railings.
 Then turn left, under the viaducts of the ring motorway.

-A new bridge is under construction here.
-The route is the same, turn right over the bridge and turn left under the motorway.
+A new bridge is under construction here, to replace the older cycle bridge.
+If it is open, the route is the same: turn right over the bridge, and turn left under the motorway.

-This is one of the westelijke tuinsteden, or ‘western garden cities’, started in the 1950’s.
+Slotervaart is one of the westelijke tuinsteden, or ‘western garden cities’, started in the 1950’s.
 Together they house about 130 000 people.
 The area was ‘new and modern’ in about 1965, but by now it seems an architectural museum.
 A mass demolition programme is clearing most of the 1950’s housing.
-As in other European countries, the aim is to force low-income families out of the area – and preferably out of Amsterdam.
+As in other European cites, the aim of ‘regeneration’ is to force low-income families out of the area, and replace them with younger better-educated home-buyers.

 pass left a medical complex, including a hospital, the Netherlands Cancer Institute, and the national blood transfusion laboratory.